rodriguesvictor/rodriguesvictor/README.md

 ## Hi, this is my GitHub!

 - 🌱 I’m currently learning Javascript;
-- 👯 I’m looking to collaborate on Back-End projects.
+- 👯 I’m looking to collaborate on Front-End and Back-End projects.

 ### My Statistics
 <div align="center">